GiladLevi121/Assembler/README.md

 ## Further explantion

-The input to the Assembler is(are) a file(s) name in the project directory, without any ending.
-The Assembler has three pass over the source code three times and creates the necessary output files.
+The input to the Assembler is(are) a file(s) name in the project directory, without any file ending.
+The Assembler has three passes over the source code, and creates the necessary output files for the next pass.
-In any time the Assembler finds an error in the current working file, it reports aboute it, don't continue
+In any time the Assembler finds an error in the current working file, it reports aboute it, and continue to next file.

 ### PreAssembly pass
 The first time the Assembler pass the assembly code "PreAssembly", it creates an "extension" source code file.
 It deletes comments, empty rows, and macros delarations, and extendes the macros.